kvarak/dnd/docs/_Classes/ranger.md

     You become proficient with Perception if you weren't already, and you add double your proficiency bonus, instead of your normal bonus, when you make Perception checks.

 - #### Feral Senses
     You gain supernatural senses that help you fight creatures you can't see.
-You have blindsight with a range of 10 feet.
+You have blindsight with a range of 10 ft.
 Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.

 - #### Hound's Snout
     You can detect the scent of all creatures that passed through an area unless the area has been subject to light winds for 1 hour, moderate winds for 1 minute, or strong winds for 1 round.
 By following the scent trail, you can detect the exact path your quarry took.